WWW Domain Name Policy

 - Compliance with the University’s branding guidelines, accessibility requirements, cookie laws, data protection and information security policies can be demonstrated

 - The name will be applied to a distinct web presence - i.e. a website with its own top level navigation

 - The request must be submitted to domain registration at IT Services (email@example.com)

 - A business case (covering the criteria above) and a copy of the letter or email of support from the Department Admin and Head of Department should be submitted to the Web Integration Manager (firstname.lastname@example.org)

-- Requests will be considered at a fortnightly meeting with the Head of Strategic Planning and Projects - applicants should be aware that a response may take three to four weeks.
+- Requests will be considered at a fortnightly meeting with the Divisional Secretary - applicants should be aware that a response may take three to four weeks.